BenStormer/Wedding-Website/README.md

 # Plan:

 This section describes how the wedding website will look and function.
 It will be split into a mobile and desktop version.
-Heavy inspiration (copying) from https://www.blakeandmolly2024.com/
+Heavy inspiration (copying UI/UX) from https://www.blakeandmolly2024.com/

 The main pages for the website will be: